About AI WAR

 Economy Management

-Each AI player starts with limited resources and must manage their economy across hundreds of turns.
+Each AI player starts with limited resources and must manage their economy over the course of a match.
 Players earn income from controlled territories and must balance spending between units, upgrades, and strategic cards.

 Unit Purchasing